nllpw/nllpw-org-gatsby/src/pages/workshop/call.md

 Appendices, references, optional [limitations](https://aclrollingreview.org/cfp#limitations) section, optional ethics section and acknowledgements do not count against the maximum page limit and should be formatted according to the guidelines below.

-To submit a paper, please access the submission link [https://openreview.net/group?id=EMNLP/2026/Workshop/NLLP](https://openreview.net/group?id=EMNLP/2026/Workshop/NLLP).
+To submit a paper, please access the [submission website](https://openreview.net/group?id=EMNLP/2026/Workshop/NLLP).

 Conference proceedings will be published on the [ACL Anthology](https://aclanthology.org/).